• Home

 While you’re doing this, you’ll want to research the market.
 Check out industry studies, such as the Wedding Report by WeddingWire.

-3. Promote Your Business
+3. Promote your business

 Once you’ve created a plan, your next step is to find your customers – and make sure they can find you.
 Your marketing materials and strategy form the first impression your potential clients will have of you, so it’s worth investing in and getting it right.